HugoBlox/theme-second-brain/content/_index.md

   caption: NASA
 ---

 Welcome to the _Second Brain_ template!
+Great, glad to be here.

 The **Second Brain** starter template empowers you to easily create **personal notes** and **knowledge bases** in a future-proof way.